Various Common RV Problems That Most Owners Suffer

 Ways to Avoid

-Check fluid levels regularly in the battery and add some distilled water if needed.
-Make sure you wear hand and eye protection and keep those open flames away from you at least 10 feet as battery gives off the hydrogen gas.
-Also, invest in the sealed batteries which are maintenance free, so there won’t be anything to worry.
+Check fluid levels regularly in the battery and add distilled water if needed.
+Ensure you wear hand and eye protection and keep those open flames at least 10 feet away as the battery gives off the hydrogen gas.
+Also, invest in sealed, maintenance-free batteries, so there won’t be anything to worry about.

 Ways to Fix

-In most of the cases, charging dead batteries is an instant RV repair.
-If you are in the campground, plug the rig into an AC power so that battery gets charged.
-And if your battery keeps falling, then all you can do is to replace it.
+In most cases, charging dead batteries is an instant RV repair.
+If you are in the campground, plug the rig into an AC power to charge the battery.
+And if your battery keeps falling, all you can do is replace it.

 5. Window and Roof Leaks